-- (1) The client's spouse cannot be their paid provider for any waiver service. - (2) If the client is under age eighteen, their natural, step, or adoptive parent cannot be their paid provider for any waiver serivce. - (3) If the client is age eighteen or older, their natural, step, or adoptive parent cannot be their paid provider for any waiver service with the exception of: - (a) Personal care; - (b) Transportation to a waiver service; - (c) Residential Habilitation services per WAC 388-845-1510 if their parent is certified as a residential agency per Chapter 388-101 WAC; or - (c) Respite care for the individual if they and their parent live in separate households.
+- (1) The client's spouse cannot be their paid provider for any waiver service. - (2) If the client is under age eighteen, their natural, step, or adoptive parent cannot be their paid provider for any waiver serioce - (3) If the client is age eighteen or older, their natural, step, or adoptive parent cannot be their paid provider for any waiver service with the exception of: - (a) Personal care (which is being removed from the Basic Plus Waiver effective 7/1/2015) - (b) Transportation to a waiver service; - (c) Residential Habilitation services per WAC 388-845-1510 if their parent is certified as a residential agency per Chapter 388-101 WAC; or - (c) Respite care for the individual if they and their parent live in separate households.